oktadev/okta-blog/_source/_posts/2021-11-08-k8s-api-server-oidc.md

 This should open a browser window to authenticate you.
 You can use your Okta account credentials to log in.

-You can play around with different users in different groups to test out the RBAC configuration we did.
+Test out this RBAC configuration by playing around with different users in different groups.
 Users who are not in the `k8s-admins` group in Okta should not be able to access any resource.
 Users who are only in the `restricted-users` group should only be able to see pods and services.

 You can use the below command to set this user as default for your current kubectl context.